munterfi/hereR/README.md

 (1) geocode and autocomplete addresses or reverse geocode POIs using the **Geocoder API**;
 (2) routing directions, travel distance or time matrices and isolines using the **Routing API**;
 (3) real-time traffic flow and incident information from the **Traffic API**;
+(4) request public transit routes and nearby stations using the **Public Transit API**;
-(4) weather forecasts, reports on current weather conditions and astronomical information at a specific location from the **Destination Weather API**.
+(5) weather forecasts, reports on current weather conditions and astronomical information at a specific location from the **Destination Weather API**.

 Locations, routes and isolines are returned as `sf` objects and tables as `data.table` objects.